 Immunotherapy works by blocking cancer cells from trying to attach to immune cells.
-This leaves them exposed and allows the immune system to attack them.
+This leaves the cancer cells exposed and allows the immune system to attack them.
 A checkpoint inhibitor is a type of immunotherapy.
 It works by blocking the checkpoint proteins from attaching to each other.